 As a young child, I lived on a dairy farm at Whananaki.
 I had a wonderful (magical) childhood, which included rearing calves for calf club day, making huts in the sneezy hayshed, gathering chook eggs, and looking for fairies at the bottom of the garden.
-I was/am crazy about cats, and my best pal was a black cat (typically magical) called Sambo.
+I was/am crazy about cats, and my best pal was a black cat (typically magical) called Sam.
 At this stage, my brothers hadn't joined the family to make me share my parents, so I had nobody nearby to play with and not even a television.
-Sambo and I had many escapades together.
-He played hide and seek with me (I jest not).
-He let me dress him in dolls clothes and wheel him around in my dolls pram.
+Sam and I had many escapades together.
 My Mum and Dad spoiled me with books, and I read voraciously from an early age.
-This led to me wanting to write my own stories, which I then read to my parents, my dolls, and to long-suffering Sambo as he lay in his pram.
+This led to my wanting to write my own stories, which I then read to my parents, my dolls, and long-suffering Sam as he lay in my doll's pram.

 Later, our family shifted to Kamo, Whangarei, where I finished my schooling.
 After I left school, I waited for my Fairy Godmother to come and zap me into a glamourous career.
-She obviously got waylaid, so I enrolled in Business College and, after graduating, worked as a legal secretary.
-(Not very magical).
-I married my teenage sweetheart, and over the next few years became a busy mum of three kids.
+She got waylaid, so I enrolled in Business College and, after graduating, worked as a legal secretary.
+(Not that magical).
+I married my teenage sweetheart, and over the next few years, became a busy mum of three kids.
 (Remarkably magical).

 We shifted to Warkworth at the end of 2016.
-I am endeavouring to grow fruit trees, cats, chooks, (plus as many other animals as I can sweet-talk my way around) … and lots more stories!
+I am endeavouring to grow fruit trees, vegetables, flowers, cats… and lots more stories!